-Budgeted cost: £9,175.66
+Budgeted cost: £20,783.97

-Activity Evidence that supports this approach Challenge number(s) addressed Weekly structured, planned and well-resourced Forest School sessions provided by highly qualified Forest School specialist.
-The well-being of children is integral to their academic achievements. forest-schools-impact-on-young-children NSPCC/promoting-mental-health- wellbeing EEF/social-and-emotional-learning 1, 3 Prioritise keeping children safe online.
+Activity Evidence that supports this approach Challenge number(s) addressed All year groups will participate in at least one school trip during the academic year.
+Additional special event days will take The well-being of children is integral to their academic achievements and is at the heart of everything we do.
+EEF/social-and-emotional-learning 1, 3 place, including visitors to inspire the children.
+Prioritise keeping children safe online.
 Investment in staff, parents and children, particularly those families that are encountering difficulties.
 Focus on how best to react as and when incidents arise through the execution of multiple initiatives which help to reduce risks, including educational resources and online safety courses for all those associated with the school community.
 The internet is now an integral part of everyone's lives, including children.
 Online safety and education is extremely important in making sure both adults and children feel safe, secure and confident when accessing and engaging with content online.
 A good relationship with parents and their engagement supports children's learning.
 EEF/social-and-emotional-learning EEF/parental-engagement 3, 4 Head Teacher to ensure parents are aware if their child's attendance dips.
 Working in partnership with local Educational Welfare Officer.
 Incentives, rewards for improving attendance.
 Research shows that poor attendance can negatively impact children's chances of achieving well at school.
 Gov.uk -spending-the-funding gov.uk/just-one-day-off 1, 2, 4

-Total budgeted cost: £110,800.00
+Total budgeted cost: £120,765.00